Canada's Pieridae plans to capture carbon at Alberta gas facility

-Canadian energy company Pieridae Energy Ltd (PEA.TO) said on Thursday it plans to capture and sequester carbon at its natural gas processing facility in Caroline, Alberta.
+(Reuters) - Canadian energy company Pieridae Energy Ltd said on Thursday it plans to capture and sequester carbon at its natural gas processing facility in Caroline, Alberta.

 The planned Caroline complex - expected to store up to 3 million tonnes of carbon dioxide per year in a depleted underground reservoir - is part of a growing effort by energy firms to reduce greenhouse gas emissions to meet increasing customer and government demand for cleaner energy.